Legal Advice for “Juvenile” — 141 results

 This guide briefly describes juvenile record sealing process in Texas.
 Attorney James Sullivan is Board Certified in Juvenile Law and frequently defends clients in juvenile and criminal... more

-Written by attorney Lee Grochmal, 7 months ago.
+Written by attorney Lee Grochmal, about 1 year ago.

 How to seal a juvenile sex offense conviction.
 Can juvenile sex offense be sealed?
 Yes, if you have spent enough time in the community with no new criminal behavior and paid all restitution... more

-Written by attorney Carina Castaneda, 9 months ago.
+Written by attorney Carina Castaneda, about 1 year ago.

 When your child is arrested, you feel overwhelmed and powerless.
 But you have rights.
 You have the right to be informed when your child has been taken into custody, to advise your child to... more

-Written by attorney Alfonso Gambone, 11 months ago.
+Written by attorney Alfonso Gambone, over 1 year ago.

 While many of these young clients and their parents believe that the juvenile criminal system will adjudicate these matters, we frequently must advise them that a juvenile disposition is... more

-Written by attorney John J. Fox, about 1 year ago.
+Written by attorney John J. Fox, over 1 year ago.

 Juvenile crimes in Texas are handled by the Juvenile Justice system which is different from the criminal justice system for adults.
 A juvenile is considered to be anyone between the ages of... more

-Written by attorney Martin Weinberg, almost 2 years ago.
+Written by attorney Martin Weinberg, over 2 years ago.

 I've had a number of juvenile and minor clients over the pass few years whose information was improperly released by law enforcement.
 We have been successful in getting settlements where... more

-Written by attorney Carina Castaneda, almost 2 years ago.
+Written by attorney Carina Castaneda, over 2 years ago.